ZhouYing0818/zying_blog/Research Interest.md

  **NSC not only exist in the fetal brain.** It's imperative to distinguish between fetal NSCs (fNSCs) and adult NSCs (aNSCs). fNSCs exhibit widespread inside-out multi-layer cellular structures within the fetal brain, whereas aNSCs are primarily located in a dormant state within the subgranular zone (SGZ) and subventricular zone (SVZ) (Figure 1B), becoming activated in response to particular stimuli, such as injury [(Noelia Urbán et al. 2019)](https://doi.org/10.1016/j.neuron.2019.09.026).

 **There are potential links between NSCs and GSCs.** During my bioinformatics Master's study, I learned about a group of tumor cells in glioblastoma (GBM) that possess the ability to enter a quiescent state and generate various progenies when activated, known as GBM stem cells (GSC).
 This inspired me to question the relationship between NSCs and GSCs, as well as their corresponding lineages.
-Therefore, I designed my thesis project that Systematic comparison of GBM and neurodevelopmental trajectories in my bioinformatics Master.
+Therefore, I designed my thesis project that Systematic comparison of GBM and neurodevelopmental trajectories in my bioinformatics Master [(Poster)](https://zhouying0818.github.io/zying_blog/personal_doc/Poster_Systematic_comparison_of_IDH-wild_type_GBM_and_neurodevelopmental_trajectories.pdf).
 I Integrated and analyzed 5 GBM single-cell/single-nucleus transcriptome datasets, and aligned these datasets with developmental trajectories observed in fetus to systematically compare.
 The result of tRG showing multiple activation pathways associated with cilia, notably evident in fetal data and broadly activated in GBM (Figure 3), drawn my attention.

 ![](https://cdn.jsdelivr.net/gh/ZhouYing0818/images_storage/research_interests_figure3.svg)

 **Figure 3.
 Intraciliary transport pathway activation in fetal brain and GBM malignant cells.**

-When I searched related papers, I gained experiment-validated points: 1)  GBMs have been observed to invade the ventricular region, cells in the SVZ secreting factors attracting GBM cells (GBC) towards them (Figure 4A, [(Qin et al. 2017)](https://doi.org/10.1016/j.cell.2017.07.016)); 2)a subset of aNSC expressing markers similar to RGC in GBM [(Wang et al. 2020)](https://doi.org/10.1016/j.stemcr.2020.01.007).  aNSC also shares morphological similarities with tRG (only have apical process, Figure 1B); 3) tRGs generate a significant portion of ependymal cells [(Bilgic et al. 2022)](http://dx.doi.org/10.7554/eLife.91406) that sharing an origin with aNSC [(Ortiz-Álvarez et al. 2019)](https://doi.org/10.1016/j.neuron.2019.01.051).
+When I searched related papers, I gained experiment-validated points: 1)  GBMs have been observed to invade the ventricular region, cells in the SVZ secreting factors attracting GBM cells (GBC) towards them (Figure 4A, [Qin et al. 2017](https://doi.org/10.1016/j.cell.2017.07.016)); 2)a subset of aNSC expressing markers similar to RGC in GBM [(Wang et al. 2020)](https://doi.org/10.1016/j.stemcr.2020.01.007).  aNSC also shares morphological similarities with tRG (only have apical process, Figure 1B); 3) tRGs generate a significant portion of ependymal cells [(Bilgic et al. 2022)](http://dx.doi.org/10.7554/eLife.91406) that sharing an origin with aNSC [(Ortiz-Álvarez et al. 2019)](https://doi.org/10.1016/j.neuron.2019.01.051).

 Given that three hypotheses emerge regarding their origin: 1) mature cells adopting stem-like properties (dashed line in Figure 1A), 2) abnormal differentiation of activated aNSC in response to stimuli resulting tumor cells (Figure 4B), or 3) a combination of the two, wherein the mutations of mature cells trigger an inflammatory response, activating quiescent aNSC, leading to abnormal differentiation into tumor cells (personal hypothesis, Figure 4C).